 No matter where I go out of town I am always looking up the local thrift shops!
 I could tell you a list of my favorite spots in each city I’ve visited (maybe I’ll post them one day!).
 When I’m looking online I’m typically avoiding antique, vintage, and consignment shops since they tend to be a little pricey.
 I have also found that thrift shops are typically concentrated in areas throughout a city.
 They tend to group together like rite-aid and CVS does.
 They know that it’s smart to be close to another thrift shop!

-My number on way to research them is simply via google maps.
+My number one way to research them is simply via google maps.
 I just type in thrift stores, goodwill, or Salvation Army and try to find a few that are close to each other.
-One thing to note when looking up Salvation Army is to make sure its a Salvation Army Family Store and not there community center.
-I can tell you how many times we thought we found a thrift shop while traveling and end up driving all the way for it to only be a community center!
+One thing to note when looking up The Salvation Army is to make sure its a Salvation Army Family Store and not the

 This is harder to do if you are thrifting out of town but I have found thrift stores closer to rich neighborhoods tend to have the nicest stuff!
 I have even snagged a few designer pieces at them!
 I also live near a ton of army/military bases and find that since people are moving in and out of the DC area the thrift stores are really good!

 They plan for the seasons just like regular stores do!
 The only difference is when the cold season starts to come ALL the sweaters they have been saving for months get put out.
-The earlier you shop in between seasons the better chances of finding an amazing piece.
-I also love halloween since they tend to save vintage clothing for it.
-When September + October hit, don’t ignore that section just because you see a ton of tacky polyester!
-Hidden are some amazing vintage pieces!
-So please go save that white Gunne Saxx dress from being turned into a zombie bride dress PLEASE!
+The earlier you shop in-between seasons the better chances of finding an amazing piece.
+I also love

 Think DIY, could I change the buttons, shorten the sleeves, dye it, hem it, turn a dress into a shirt, you name it!
 Some of my favorite pieces are ones that I thrifted and altered a little to make it fit my style more.
 I do this a ton with vintage pieces and have TRANSFORMED a vintage blouse by removing those horrible shoulder pads.